Which World Cup starlet can replace Messi and Ronaldo? - WHIZ News

 But the clock is ticking on their careers and Qatar could be the last time we see them on soccer’s biggest stage.

-With that in mind, thoughts naturally turn to a new generation and life beyond two men who have dominated the sport for the past 15 years, sharing 12 Ballon d’Or awards for best player of the year and nine Champions League trophies between them.
+With that in mind, thoughts naturally turn to a new generation and life beyond two men who have dominated the sport for the past 15 years, sharing 12 Ballon d’Or awards for best player in the world and nine Champions League trophies between them.

 Theirs are big shoes to fill and, to their legions of fans, each one stands alone as the greatest of all time.